evenstensberg/evenstensberg/posts/reviews.md

 ## Advanced Reviews and Architectural Changes and Large Source Changes

 I have encountered these kinds of Pull Requests and these normally comes from a refactor or a big feature being introduced.
 If it is a MVP and your team is agile, merging an unfinished PR to staging might be good, but if this is meant for production, make sure to be accurate in your reviews.
 This means that you need to figure out if the abstractions are good, if the source code is consistent and complies to your standards.
 Pick one of two things to focus on: Architecture or Source.
-Usually I begin with the abstractions, due the fact that it is easier to fix code standards rather than abstractions once the Proof of Concept or Intent to Implement (Permission to implement this feature is ok) is approved.
+Usually I begin with the abstractions and architecture, due the fact that it is easier to fix code standards rather than abstractions once the Proof of Concept or Intent to Implement (Permission to implement this feature is ok) is approved, thereby spending time better.

 ## Verification and Roles within Teams

 As mentioned, it is important to split tasks, because a Pull Request is a fluent process.
 Multiple people are involved to shape a product in the long term.
 Sometimes the source needs a massage, sometimes content needs verification from marketing and sometimes testers need to figure out if the code fixes the issue.
 All these tasks are why people have fancy titles.
-These tasks should be split across a longitiude of people, and if you do not have those roles, figure out something with your co-engineers.
+These tasks should be split across a longitude of people and if you do not have those roles, figure out something with your co-engineers.

 If you have a Product Manager, this is your point of contact.
 The Product Manager is a Steve Jobs for Software, and a Product Manager not making sure the product is on-line is not good.
 Developers should code, Managers should manage, that is how it is.
-Developers have blindspots that managers pick up, so it is important to convay those facts during testing, such that the feedback loop is tight.
+Developers have blindspots that managers pick up, so it is important to convey those facts during testing, such that the feedback loop is tight.

 ## Summary

 In this post I have explained how I would consider a good Pull Request process to be like in teams and people working together.
 Make sure that your code is consistent, split responsibility, pick your type of review and iterate towards a fix.

-**You can hit me up me on [twitter](https://twitter.com/evenstensberg) for questions or feedback on this post.**
+**You can hit me up on [twitter](https://twitter.com/evenstensberg) for questions or feedback on this post.**

 Thanks for reading, hope it was worth your time!